Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 Threats:

 * Invalid certificates, resulting in an unavailable service.
-* Mis-identification of a server by a client e.g. typos in urls or authentication domain names
+* Mis-identification of a server by a client e.g. typos in URLs or authentication domain names

 Mitigations: